Gets a per-object cache, accessed as an IDictionary of key/value pairs.

 Assembly: System (in System.dll)

 A TypeDescriptor may need to perform complex operations on collections of metadata.
 Because types are not unloaded for the life of a domain, the TypeDescriptor class will automatically cache the results of these operations based on type.
 However, some operations use live object instances.
 These operations cannot be cached within the TypeDescriptor class because caching them would prevent the object from being garbage collected.
 Instead, the TypeDescriptor class allows for a per-object cache, accessed as an IDictionary of key/value pairs, to exist on an object.
 The method returns an instance of this cache.
-The method will return null if there is no supported cache for an object.
+The method will return a null reference (Nothing in Visual Basic) if there is no supported cache for an object.